isomerpages/pa-chingay/_chingay50-stories/Fraulein Lumagui Lindero.md

 In 2020, TCS used holograms to share meaningful messages with the audience which won them the “Best in Contingent Display (Travelling Dance)” Award.

-In 2021, as Chingay went digital, TCS used neon animation to create a fun twist, and showcased the multi-culturalism of Singapore with the display of unique Singapore cultural costumes.
+In 2021, as Chingay went digital, TCS used neon animation to create a fun twist, and showcased the multiculturalism of Singapore with the display of unique Singapore cultural costumes.

 This year, the focus turns to sustainability as the audience is made aware of the 17 Sustainable Development Goals mooted by the United Nations.

 But through it all, TCS believes that it has been the involvement of staff and family members that has brought alive these ideas that have created enduring memories.

 **Through The Eyes of A Loyal Staff**

 Fraulein Lumagui Lindero, Human Resources Executive at TCS, remembers well how she first got involved.

-“I had no idea what Chingay was about, then one fine day, my colleague asked if I would like to take part,” Fraulein recalls.
+“I had no idea what Chingay was about, then one fine day, my colleague asked if I would like to take part”, Fraulein recalls.

 “At first, I was hesitant.
 But when he explained that we have to represent our company and dance in the parade, I got excited because dancing is one of my passions.
 So, I joined in, and even asked my daughter and husband to come along.

 “It turned out to be an amazing experience… to see how diverse Chingay is, the different ethnic groups, and all the marvellous costumes during the parade, and to be one of the participants, the feeling is indescribable!”

 **Technology Plays A Role**